tahsrz/sunset-pulse/README.md

 What properties are moving

-Why a neighborhood is valuable (hint: it's not just comps)
+Why a neighborhood is valuable

 The Pitch
-IDX charges agents $2,000–$4,000 their first year for a property search page.
+IDX charges agents $840–$2,800 their first year for a basic property search page.
 That's it.
 No lead scoring.
 No follow-up.
 No local intelligence.
+What we offer is not only the search powered by the same MLS they would pay for anyways, but an entire websuite of tools to use to show listings or sell products.

 Sunset Pulse costs $60/month.
-Agents bring their own MLS feed.
+Agents can bring their own MLS feed for discounts.
 We layer an AI assistant on top that actually helps them close deals.

 Same data.
 Half the price.
-Way more useful.

 How It Works (Tech Stack)
 Frontend: Next.js, Tailwind